ktawaststjerna/Nook2Nook/README.md

 Add devise to project
 Create digital ocean server

+Deploying Prod Checklist
+1) Set config/environments/production.rd `config.action_mailer.default_url_options = { host: 'localhost', port: 3000 }`.
+In production, :host should be set to the actual host of your application.

+Matrix for Host Listing and Buy Listing for selling

 1) I want to BUY from Daisy on someone elses island
 2) I want to SELL to Tom Nook on someone elses island
 3) I want PEOPLE to BUY from Daisy